 - add a Consent field to your landing pages, forms, and webinar registration pages.
 These fields can help you collect and store consent from your contacts.
 They can also include links to your privacy policies and other external pages you want your contacts to review before opting in.

 - enable double opt-in for your lists.
-Go to Lists and select Settings from the Actions menu (three vertical dots).
-Under Subscription, switch on the option to Require extra confirmations.
+Go to Contacts and select Settings from the Actions menu (three vertical dots).
+Under Subscription, switch on the option to Require additional confirmation.